Michael O.

 server new data move

 It’s inevitable that most websites will move their server from one host to another at least once.
-This is often done because the new host will provide better service, features, or is cheaper.
+This is often done because the new web hosting provider will provide better service, features, or is cheaper.
+Read our guide: How to host a website.

 While most individuals can’t physically pick up their server and move it to another location, there are other options if you’re renting server space (which, of course, most companies do).